 In 2000 Alyn moved back to Scotland working first for a legal firm in Edinburgh and from 2002 for Richard Lochhead MSP then the SNP Group at Holyrood as an adviser on European, Justice and Business policies.

 Alyn was elected to the European Parliament for the first time in 2004 and has been re-elected twice in the SNP victories in the 2009 and 2014 elections.
 He is a member of the SNP's National Executive Committee.

-In Parliament, he is a full member of the Foreign Affairs Committee and a substitute member of the Agriculture and Rural Development Committee.
+In Parliament, he is a full member of the Foreign Affairs Committee and a substitute member of the Civil Liberties Committee.
 He is a full member of the European Parliament's delegation to the EU-Kazakhstan, EU-Kyrgyzstan, EU-Tajikistan and EU-Uzbekistan Parliamentary Cooperation Committees and for relations with Iraq.

 Alyn is a Trustee of LGBT Youth Scotland, a charity in Scotland campaigning against homophobia.
 The post is voluntary and unpaid.
 He is also the Honorary Vice President of the Scottish Society for the Prevention of Cruelty to Animals, Scotland's animal welfare charity.
 The post is voluntary and unpaid.